 My name is Betty Peto.
 I am the Doodle Groomer Chick.
-A dog groomer, dog trainer and dog owner in one person.
+A dog groomer, with almost 10 years of dog training experience and dog mom in one person.

 Having the opportunity to see and experience grooming and training facilities inside and out with this unique mix of perspectives, I quickly outlined a dream for an extraordinary grooming experience for my furry and less furry clients.
-A place, where doodle owners get to be listened, doggies' feelings and needs are noticed and respected.
-An environment designed to help connect with each other and the communication (verbal and body language) is based on the "working with" rather than the "doing to" philosophy.
+A place, where doodle moms and dads get to be listened, doodle feelings and needs are noticed and respected.
+An environment designed to help connect with each other and a communication (verbal and body language) based on the "working with" rather than the "doing to" philosophy.

 When we moved to Austin, I quickly got to work and designed a setup for my salon.
 I made sure my furry clients would feel comfortable around here, on and off the grooming table, so there would be no need for restrains, muzzles, grooming loops, etc. yet they would cooperate willingly.
 I opened my salon and gave it a go.

 My "off leash" grooming style and "working with" philosophy quickly spread around the community and within a couple of weeks, my worry for new clients in a new city has been solved.
 Within months more dogs came in than I could handle by myself.

 Back then I used to take all dog breeds as clients, but soon realized the struggle what doodle owners had with the "poodle trims" on their doods and their need for real pampering for their four legged family members, not just handling their friends as numbers.
 They had so many questions what they could and should do with their dogs between appointments.
 That passionate pressure from doodle owners shifted my priorities and I started taking only doodles in my salon.
 Along with being snowed under doodle hair on work days, I started working on seminars and tutorials for doodle owners and pet service professionals.